rnytpl/Blog-Project/README.md

 This whole blog project is inspired from Dave Gray's Youtube Redux, RTK Query tutorial.

-I just took the initiative of designing it with MaterialUI and making a couple of changes
+I just took the initiative of designing it with MaterialUI and making a couple of changes a long the way.

+Detailed description will be added soon.